roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 08Page 4

+===

- 08Page 4 ****** The Hard Body's Continuing Education Ch.
-08 ****** bydlsloan© "Thanks for the coffee and cream," she smiled, sipping it slowly, watching him watch her drink his cum.
+"Thanks for the coffee and cream," she smiled, sipping it slowly, watching him watch her drink his cum.
 "I could get addicted to this stuff."

  "Coffee or cum?" he asked.